jamesdobson/aegir/README.md

 Aegir runs dockerized jobs in parallel and returns the results.

-The jobs are executed as docker containers, and can be run in parallel on your local machine or on a docker cluster (kubernetes is supported).
+The jobs are executed as docker containers, and can be run in parallel on your local machine or on a docker cluster (Kubernetes is supported).

 Aegir is currently under construction 🚧, not much is working!